dustinAI/hyperNFTmarket/README.md

 Even though it's not perfect or built with Pear natively, I hope you'll give it a try and see the vision behind it.

+# How to use BatchMint:

+# Open another terminal in your hypernftmarket directory
+Simply add the public folder, like this: cd hypernftmarket/public Run the command: node batch_mint.js "C:\your\folder\path\images"

+# In the images folder, place all the images you want to upload.
+Our batch system is intelligent.
+The most common error is usually lack of validators.
+It will attempt to upload all files, and if any are missing, simply restart the batch minter - it will complete the task.
+If you want to stop it, just use Ctrl+C. If you restart it, it will continue where it left off.
+It's that simple!
+For any questions, see you on Discord!

 ## 🤝 Contributions

 If you have any questions or improvements, feel free to open an issue or pull request — your support means a lot.